Generalised Medical Phrase Grounding: Abstract

 \section{Abstract}

 Medical phrase grounding (MPG) maps textual descriptions of radiological findings to corresponding image regions.
 These grounded reports are easier to interpret, especially for non-experts.
 Existing MPG systems mostly follow the referring expression comprehension (REC) paradigm and return exactly one bounding box per phrase.
 Real reports often violate this assumption.
 They contain multi-region findings, non-diagnostic text, and non-groundable phrases, such as negations or descriptions of normal anatomy.
 Motivated by this, we reformulate the task as generalised medical phrase grounding (GMPG), where each sentence is mapped to zero, one, or multiple scored regions.
 To realise this formulation, we introduce the first GMPG model: MedGrounder.
 We adopted a two-stage training regime: pre-training on report sentence--anatomy box alignment datasets and fine-tuning on report sentence--human annotated box datasets.
-Experiments on PadChest-GR and MS-CXR show that MedGrounder achieves strong zero-shot transfer and outperforms REC-style and grounded report generation baselines on multi-region and non-groundable phrases, while using far fewer human box annotations.
+Experiments on PadChest-GR and MS-CXR show that MedGrounder achieves strong zero-shot transfer, state-of-the-art overall performance on PadChest-GR, competitive results on MS-CXR, and the largest gains on multi-region phrases, while using far fewer human box annotations.
 Finally, we show that MedGrounder can be composed with existing report generators to produce grounded reports without retraining the generator.